 Change your PC's time zone

-Change time zone in Windows 10 Your PC ships with a default time zone, not related to where you live.
+Your PC ships with a default time zone, not related to where you live.
 I live in Texas (Central time), but my PC was set to Pacific time: maybe because it's an HP, which is headquartered in California?
 Or maybe because Microsoft is headquartered in Washington state?
 I was super-happy about my productivity the first time I saw the clock, thinking I had accomplished a lot - until I realized that it was two hours behind 😭.
 I'll show you how to change your time zone, automatically sync the clock, and how to make sure that Daylight Saving Time is turned on.

 Adjust your clock settings

-Adjust date/time in Windows 10 In earlier versions of Windows, you could just click on the system clock to view more details and change its settings.
+In earlier versions of Windows, you could just click on the system clock to view more details and change its settings.
 That's gone from Windows 10: instead, you need to right-click on the clock, and choose "Adjust date/time" from the menu.

-Under "Time zone", pick your desired time zone from the dropdown menu: Select your time zone
+Under "Time zone", pick your desired time zone from the dropdown menu:

 By default, the "Adjust for daylight saving time" toggle is checked.
 This means that Windows automatically adjusts the time twice a year.
 No need to remember to do it manually, you can trust that your Windows clock is always accurate.